near/docs/docs/develop/contracts/rust/testing.md

 ---
-id: test-contracts
+id: testing-rust-contracts
-title: Testing contracts
+title: Testing Rust Contracts
-sidebar_label: Testing contracts
+sidebar_label: Testing
 ---

 There are a couple of ways to test Rust smart contracts in NEAR.